zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ## III.
 Research Documentation

-### A. Traditional Lab Notebooks
+### A. Physical Lab Notebooks

 All members of the lab should record the details of their daily research activities in the form of a lab notebook with dated entries.
 This is a requirement for federally-funded research.
 Lab notebooks must be turned in at the conclusion of your tenure in the lab.
 We have recently adopted reusable notebooks by [RocketBook](<https://www.rocketbook.com>) as our official lab notebook system.
 You will be issued a RocketBook and will be expected to use this to document your daily experimental activities.
 This will require installing the RocketBook app on your phone and associating an account with your official university e-mail address.
-You should regularly take images and export your notes to your dedicated folder on the lab Box (``/RocketBook/``) and to your Google Drive account as backup.
+You should regularly take images and export your notes to your dedicated folder on the lab Box (``/RocketBook/``) and to your Google Drive account as personal backup.

 ### B. Electronic Lab Notebooks